MarinaMurashev/repository_event_tracker/README.md

 ## Todo with more time

-* Setup better caching system, with memcached
+* Setup better caching system, like with memcached
 * Make requests to github taking into account the etags.
 In general, this needs to have a better way to not hit the rate limit
 * Introduce paginated results (i.e. 10 per page).
-* Make the UI nicer, including loading the avatar of the event's user, date formatting with moment, etc.
+* Make the UI nicer, including loading the avatar of the event's user, date formatting with moment js, etc.
-* Clean up unnecessary gems/directories
+* Clean up unnecessary or unused gems/directories
 * Load supported event types from the backend and make it a dropdown selector on the frontend.
-* Other ways to take advantage of React
+* Other ways to take advantage of React -- like parallel calling to and loading of results from the Github endpoint.
+* Get it production-ready, deploy
+* Create a Procfile to more simply run the app